DeVos issues rule steering more virus aid to private schools

 “There is nothing in the law Congress passed that would allow districts to discriminate against children and teachers based on private school attendance and employment,” DeVos said in a call with reporters.

-The difference between the two formulas amounts to millions of dollars.
+The difference between the two formulas amounts to tens of millions of dollars.
 In Louisiana, for example, private schools are estimated to get at least 267% more under DeVos’ formula.
 In the state’s Orleans Parish, at least 77% of its relief allotment would end up going to private schools.

 The Education Department issued the rule through a process that’s typically used in emergencies and immediately gives the policy the force of law.
 DeVos said urgent action was needed after dozens of private schools permanently closed as a result of the pandemic.
 She called it a “looming crisis” for the nation.